paulsinnett/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

 Change x by (-10)

-Use this code to make the sprite move to the right:
+Use this code to make the sprite move to the right: hi